 In other words, it can be said as the Active Directory Domain Service runs the domain controller.

 Active Directory comprises of various services that work on the windows server and manage the access and permissions to the resourced network.
 It is the product developed by Microsoft.

 It stores the data in the form of objects.
 These objects are single elements such as group, user, device or application.
 The categorization of the objects is done by the attributes and name which includes the information related with the user, for example, secure shell keys and passwords.

 Related – What is a Forest in Active Directory?

-Domain services is the main service of the active directory that comprises of information of directory and communicated between the users and domain.
-When the user signs into the device or tries to connect with server, this service validates the access.
+Domain services are the main service of the active directory that comprises information of directory and communicated between the users and domain.
+When the user signs in to the device or tries to connect with the server, this service validates the access.
 Domain services are the ones which have access to each resource.